Policy evaluation of waste pricing programs using heterogeneous causal effect estimation: Introduction

-In this paper, I examine heterogeneous demand responses to waste prices, and their impact on municipal waste management costs and pollution.
+In this paper, I examine heterogeneous demand responses to waste prices, and their impact on municipal waste management costs.
 The main challenge in the analysis is that determinants of waste generation and policy adoption are possibly many, and may confound the estimation of causal effects.\footnote{ Previous studies suggest that waste generation determinants such as income, education and pre-policy waste levels may also drive policy adoption decisions \citep[see e.g.][]{Gradus2019}.} This motivates the collection of a unique panel of municipalities with a large variation in prices and observables, and the estimation of municipal level causal effects of prices (continuous treatment) via machine learning methods.
 These techniques, in fact, allow to control for a high-dimensional set of covariates.

-I estimate policy effects on municipal costs for each municipality by combining price causal effects on unsorted and recycling waste with their impacts on pollution and waste management costs.
-I find that waste prices decrease municipal costs for most municipalities especially in the long-term (after three adoption years) when municipalities show the highest reductions of total waste.
-Avoiding waste generation reduces waste pollution costs and, especially, waste management costs for municipalities.\footnote{Waste avoidance is defined as using effort to reduce total waste (via e.g. product reuse).
-Throughout the paper, waste avoidance and total waste reductions are used interchangeably.}
+I estimate policy effects on municipal costs for each municipality by combining price causal effects on unsorted and recycling waste with their impacts on waste management costs.
+I find that waste prices decrease municipal costs for all municipalities especially in the long-term (after three adoption years) when municipalities show the highest reductions of total waste.

 This paper aims to contribute to the causal inference literature.
 I use machine learning methods to estimate heterogeneous causal effects when units are heterogeneous not only in their observable characteristics but also in their treatment level.
 I provide a simple approach to interpret causal effect heterogeneity in the treatment level, and to exploit unit level estimates for policy targeting and cost analysis.
 Also, I apply machine learning methods in such a way to account for a high-dimensional set of possible sources of self-selection and for staggered policy adoption.
-In addition, while several studies applying machine learning to binary treatment effect models can be found in labor economics,\footnote{See, e.g., \citealt{Gulyas2019,athey2019,Davis2017}.} applications of high-dimensional methods for causal inference in environmental economics are scarce \citep{christensen2021, Priest2020}.
+In addition, while several studies applying machine learning to binary treatment effect models can be found in labor economics,\footnote{See, e.g., \citealt{athey2019,Davis2017}.} applications of high-dimensional methods for causal inference in environmental economics are scarce \citep{christensen2021, Priest2020}.

 My work also adds to a large and growing literature on waste prices.
 Prior research estimates the average price elasticity of waste demands or the average causal effect of PAYT (binary treatment) on waste amounts.\footnote{See, e.g., \citealt[]{Valente2019, carattini2018, Bucciol2015, Huang2011, Allers2010, Fullerton2000, Fullerton1996}.
 See \citealt{Kinnaman14} for a review.} Compared to these studies, this paper requires less restrictive identifying assumptions, in particular, allowing for possibly heterogeneous price effects across units (heterogeneity in prices and observables).
 Further, it aims to deliver more precise estimates as it exploits a large variation in prices and flexibly accounts for many possible sources of self-selection.